astoreyai/ai_scientist/tutorials/02_literature_review/README.md

 - p-value: <0.001
 ```

-**✓ Checkpoint**: Extracted data should be precise with page numbers for verification.
+**Checkpoint**: Extracted data should be precise with page numbers for verification.

 ---